Adolf Hurwitz: Educational career

-Throughout his time in Zürich, Hurwitz suffered from continual ill health, which had been originally caused when he contracted typhoid whilst a student in Munich.
-He suffered from severe migraines, and then in 1905, his kidneys became diseased and he had one removed.
+Throughout his time in Zürich, Hurwitz was in continual ill health, which had been originally caused when he contracted typhoid whilst a student in Munich.
+He had severe migraines, and then in 1905, his kidneys became diseased and he had one removed.

 Contributions to mathematics

 He was one of the early students of the Riemann surface theory, and used it to prove many of the foundational results on algebraic curves; for instance Hurwitz's automorphisms theorem.
 This work anticipates a number of later theories, such as the general theory of algebraic correspondences, Hecke operators, and Lefschetz fixed-point theorem.
 He also had deep interests in number theory.
 He studied the maximal order theory (as it now would be) for the quaternions, defining the Hurwitz quaternions that are now named for him.
 In the field of control systems and dynamical systems theory he derived the Routh–Hurwitz stability criterion for determining whether a linear system is stable in 1895, independently of Edward John Routh who had derived it earlier by a different method.

 In Lie theory, Hurwitz proved the existence of the Haar measure on Lie groups (which Haar then extended to locally compact groups).